 - Caboolture West – GAT, in partnership with Moreton Bay Regional Council, is leading the overarching land use and infrastructure planning for Caboolture West.
 This priority growth area is one of the largest in South East Queensland and will ultimately accommodate 30,000 new homes for 70,000 people.

 - Underutilised urban footprint (UUF) – GAT is reviewing the development capacity of 75 UUF areas identified in the Shaping SEQ regional plan.
 This work will identify areas that require assistance to ‘unlock’ in the short term while providing up to date information for the ongoing monitoring of land supply availability in a rapidly growing region.

-- Southern Redland Bay - Southern Redland Bay is expected to be home to more than 10,000 people with capacity for approximately 5,000 residential lots.
+- Southern Redland Bay – Southern Redland Bay is expected to be home to more than 10,000 people with capacity for approximately 5,000 residential lots.
 In June 2021, the Deputy Premier made a Ministerial Infrastructure Designation for a wastewater treatment plant that will service the Southern Redland Bay growth area.
-The Queensland Government has also invested $15 million in loan funding from the Building Acceleration Fund (BAF) to co-fund the $30 million wastewater treatment plant.
-The approval, and the funding assistance, will ensure that this essential piece of urban infrastructure is delivered in time to support the staged rollout of land and housing.
+The Queensland Government has also invested $15 million in loan funding from the Building Acceleration Fund to co-fund the $30 million wastewater treatment plant.
+The approval and funding assistance will ensure this essential piece of urban infrastructure is delivered in time to support the staged rollout of land and housing.

 Keep up to date